To develop aural skills through focussed listening to music, and critical reflection on that experience.

 have studied the main elements of tonal harmony and practice from the common practice era c.1600-1900.

-have demonstrated knowledge of this through the completion of written exercises in differing styles (eg chorale, string quartet etc.) and by harmonisation at the keyboard and by listening.
+have demonstrated knowledge of this through the completion of written exercises in differing styles (eg chorale, string quartet etc.) and by listening.

 have analysed chord progressions in excerpts from music literature.